Arduino-Based Door Lock System: Step-by-Step Guide with Code Explanation

 - M3 Hexagon nut * 4

-Assembling All The Parts
+Assembling All the Parts

 Before ordering my 3D model from JLCPCB, I tried a local 3D printing service, but the result was not satisfying, as I faced issues with fitting the nut into the screw pocket and the LED into its designated hole.